How Many Stitches On A Baseball?

 how many stitches on a baseball

 There are 216 stitches on a ball made up of waxy red thread used in every MLB ball.
-The stitches are in red color so that the ball can be clearly visible to players.
+The stitches are in red so the ball can be visible to players.

 How Long Does Hand Stitching Take?